 HEALTH INSURANCE FORM AFTER ACCIDENT INJURY

-After being injured in an accident, people often get a form from their insurance company asking about the accident and whether the person who caused the accident has insurance.
+After being injured in an accident, you may get a form from your health insurance company asking about the accident.
+They want to know whether the person who caused the accident has liability insurance.
 Our personal injury lawyers are often asked about this form.

-When you are injured in an accident because of another person’s negligence in Minnesota, that person (or actually their liability insurance) is legally responsible to pay your medical bills, along with other compensation.
+When you are injured in an accident because of another person’s negligence in Minnesota, that person (or actually their liability insurance) is legally responsible to pay your medical bills, plus other compensation.
 However, if you have medical insurance, your health insurance company will usually pay the medical bills first.
 In that situation, where another person should be paying your medical bills, but your health insurance pays first, your health insurance is entitled to get its money back.
 That is called subrogation.
-When your health insurance contract.
+It is actually written into your health insurance contract.

 When your health insurance makes a payment, it is subrogated in a corresponding amount to your case or claim against any third party whose wrongful conduct caused the injury.
 However, the medical insurance company cannot directly sue the person who caused the injury.
 In Minnesota, the insurance company must work through the person it has insured (you) and your accident lawyer.

 It is for this reason that after you are injured in an accident, your health insurer will send you a form to fill out regarding the accident.
 They want to find out if there is another party who injured you, and if you have hired an attorney to pursue injury compensation for the accident.
 If you have or may hire a lawyer to pursue compensation for the accident, your health insurance company wants to make sure they get paid back for the medical bills out of any injury settlement you receive.